Vaping-associated pulmonary injury

 Vaping-associated pulmonary injury (VAPI), also known as vaping-associated lung injury (VALI) or e-cigarette, or vaping, product use associated lung injury (E/VALI), is an umbrella term, used to describe lung diseases associated with the use of vaping products that can be severe and life-threatening.
 Symptoms can initially mimic common pulmonary diagnoses, such as pneumonia, but sufferers typically do not respond to antibiotic therapy.
 Differential diagnoses have overlapping features with VAPI, including COVID-19.
-According to an article in the Radiological Society of North America news published in March 2022, EVALI cases continue to be diagnosed.
-“EVALI has by no means disappeared,” Dr. Kligerman said.
-“We continue to see numerous cases, even during the pandemic, many of which are initially misdiagnosed as COVID-19.”
+According to a systematic review article, "Initial case reports of vaping-related lung injury date back to 2012, but the ongoing outbreak of EVALI began in the summer of 2019."
+In the recent years many cases were initially misdiagnosed as COVID-19.

 Sufferers usually present for care within a few days to weeks of symptom onset.
 Starting, in September 2019, the US Centers for Disease Control and Prevention (CDC) reported on a nation-wide outbreak of severe lung disease linked to vaping, or the process of inhaling aerosolized substances with battery-operated electronic cigarettes (e-cigarettes), ciga-likes, or vape mods.